-If you're visiting Thailand, you'll need to become familiar with the currency the country uses.
-The currency in Thailand is called the Thai baht (pronounced: baht) and is usually represented by a capitalized B with a slash through it.
+If you're visiting Thailand, along with making flight and hotel reservations, you'll need to become familiar with the currency the country uses before you go.
+The currency in Thailand is called the Thai baht (pronounced baht) and is usually represented by an uppercase "B" with a slash through it.
 When you are shopping in stores, you will see this on the price tags.

 Dollar-Baht Exchange Rate

-You should check with a currency app or website to find the most up-to-date exchange rate with the money of your native country to help you understand the value of things.
+You should check with a currency app or website to find the most up-to-date exchange rate with the money of your native country to help you understand the actual price of lodging, food, and any items you buy in Thailand.
+Over the past decade, the baht has fluctuated somewhere between 30 bahts per dollar and 42 bahts per dollar, but this is a general range and not necessarily predictive.

 While you can use U.S. dollars in some countries, they're not widely accepted in Thailand.
 You will need to exchange for the baht.